uber-research/deep-neuroevolution/README.md

 ### extra folder
 The extra folder holds the XML specification file for the  Humanoid Locomotion with Deceptive Trap domain used in https://arxiv.org/abs/1712.06560.
 Use this XML file in gym to recreate the environment.

+### Visual Inspector for NeuroEvolution (VINE)
+The folder `./visual_inspector` contains implementations of VINE, i.e., Visual Inspector for NeuroEvolution, an interactive data visualization tool for neuroevolution.